 Back to all Project Ideas / Promote Sustainable School Transportation

-For the 1 in 8 people globally who set foot in a school each day, commuting to and from school is a necessary part of the daily routine.
-What mode of transportation do they use, and how environmentally friendly is it?
+Globally, 1 in 8 people set foot in a school daily- what mode of transportation do they use, and how environmentally friendly is it?
 Do they have a more sustainable option available to them, and if so, how can they be encouraged to make the greener choice?

 A sustainable transportation activity can help you find the answers to those questions at your school.
 Whether it’s a campaign to organize carpools, encouraging individuals to take the bus, or a weekly walk or ride to school promotion, the objective should be to get your school community to think about how transportation choices impact their carbon footprint.